AlesTsurko/Mio/doc/pattern_syntax.md

 <img src="img/0017.png" height="80" />

 ## Alterations
-To alterate a pitch put a floating point number between two `#` before the pitch, that you want to alter.
+To alter a pitch put a floating point number between two `#` before the pitch, which you want to alter.
 The number is a number of steps to alter.
-A positive one will alterate up, a negative — down.
+A positive one will alter up, a negative one — down.

 In C-major scale (G clef):
 ```Io